observing/haproxy/README.md

 ### HAProxy.reload([hard], fn)

-Hot reload the configuration with the minimal amount of downtime.
+Hot reload the configuration without any downtime.
 If the `hard` boolean is given it will terminate the process forcefully and kill all active connections.

 Before it reloads it will again, verify the configuration so we don't create any broken mess.